chriswolfdesign/Maze-Solver/README.md

 ## Usage instructions

-To run the application, use the following command: \
+To run the application, use the following command from the src directory: \
 `python Driver.py <maze_text_file>` \
 where <maze_text_file> is the text file you would like to use as your maze.
 There are numerous maze files already included for you in the mazes directory.
-You should provide the relative path to the text file from the root directory.
+You should provide the relative path to the text file from the src directory.